troppes/portable-container-engine/README.md

 ## Special Thanks

-Lizz Rice for the idea and base for this project: [https://github.com/lizrice/containers-from-scratch](https://github.com/lizrice/containers-from-scratch)
+Liz Rice for the idea and base for this project: [https://github.com/lizrice/containers-from-scratch](https://github.com/lizrice/containers-from-scratch)